 You may remove your wound dressings (bandages) and take showers if sutures (stitches), staples, or glue were used to close your skin.
-Do not soak in a bathtub or hot tub, or go swimming, until your doctor tells you it is okay.
+Do NOT go swimming or soak in a bathtub or hot tub until your doctor tells you it is okay.

-If tape strips (Steri-Strips) were used to close your incision, cover them with plastic wrap before showering for the first week.
-Do not try to wash off the Steri-Strips or glue.
+If tape strips were used to close your incision, cover them with plastic wrap before showering for the first week.
+Do NOT try to wash off the tape strips.
 They should fall off in about a week.
 If they are still there after 10 days, you can remove them, unless your doctor tells you not to.

 If your ovaries were removed, talk with your doctor about treatment for hot flashes and other menopause symptoms.